A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Results – Performance and Comparison with Human Behavior

-\paragraph{We tested whether actions were needed at all for our architecture to solve the task.} Instead of predicting actions and similarity judgements with the MLP component of our model, we trained the MLP to directly and only predict whether the two symbolic descriptions (concatenated as input) corresponded to the same or different objects.
+\textbf{We tested whether actions were needed at all for our architecture to solve the task.} We trained the MLP to directly and only predict whether the two symbolic descriptions (concatenated as input) corresponded to the same or different objects.
 We found that this approach was successful in performing the task ($97.03\%$ accuracy, comparable to the full unablated model).
 However, it was unable to account for human behavior, as it did not need to take \emph{any} action.
-This ablation raises a fundamental question about human mental rotation and mental imagery: why would humans need to take sequential mental (or manual) actions to solve the task, when it would suffice to have a built-in invariant decoder trained on an adequate symbolic representation of the objects to compare?
-We speculate on this question in the Discussion.
+This ablation raises a fundamental question about mental rotation and imagery: why would humans need to take sequential mental (or manual) actions to solve the task, when a built-in invariant decoder trained on an adequate symbolic representation of the objects would suffice?
+(See speculation in \hyperref[sapp:action_why]{App.~\ref*{sapp:action_why}}).
 We tried reducing the size of the MLP by going from a three-layer model to a one-layer model.
 When this one-layer model was trained to predict actions and similarity judgments, it solved the mental rotation task with an accuracy of $96.05\%$, while still recapitulating the typical number of actions.
 However, when trained to predict similarity judgments only, the accuracy dropped to $86.23\%$.
-This shows that, if it has enough hidden layers, a feedforward neural network trained only on similarity judgments can approximate rotations at the symbolic level or become invariant to them.
+This shows that, with sufficient hidden layers, a feedforward neural network trained only on similarity judgments can approximate rotations at the symbolic level or become invariant to them.
 Conversely, it demonstrates a slight computational advantage of the mental rotation approach (requiring fewer layers) compared to a purely feed-forward approach.